u-blox/ubxlib/port/platform/common/automation/README.md

 # Running A Specified Test Instance
 As described in the previous section Jenkins uses the `automation.<command>` PyInvoke tasks.
 These tasks can be run locally and this is described in the [`automation` Tasks](#automation-tasks) section.

-**NOTE:** If you want to use hardware dependent task such as `automation.flash` you will likely need to adjust the files in `$HOME/.ubx_automation`.
+**NOTE:** If you want to use a hardware dependent task such as `automation.flash` you will likely need to adjust the files in `$HOME/.ubx_automation`.
 In this directory you will find `settings_v2_agent_specific.json` which among other things contains a list of COM-ports and debugger serial to use for each instance.
 The file will automatically created with default value if it doesn't exist.
 In this case the settings will use a `_FIX_ME` postfix.
 To get local testing working you will need to adjust the `CONNECTION_INSTANCE_<instance>_FIX_ME` for the instance you want to run.
 When you have configured COM port and/or debugger serial number you should remove the `_FIX_ME` postfix.
 For instance, to run instance 16 locally you might open that file and change:

 ```
   "CONNECTION_INSTANCE_16_FIX_ME": {